-The Warren B. Rudman Center for Justice, Leadership & Public Policy provides curricular, programmatic, experiential, and financial support for students interested in public interest legal careers.
+The Rudman Center provides curricular, programmatic, experiential, and financial support for students interested in public interest legal careers.
 The Rudman Center also hosts a Public Forum Series that brings global policy leaders to campus and enables meaningful community involvement in the most pressing policy issues of our time.

 The Sports and Entertainment Law Institute provides opportunities for students who demonstrate a talent and passion for sports law or entertainment law with opportunities for thoughtful discussion of contemporary legal issues in the field.

 Through courses, workshops, and legal residencies, students gain a broad understanding of the substance of relevant areas of law and the range of career opportunities available in sports and entertainment law.

 The International Technology Transfer Institute (ITTI) is a capacity-building resource staffed by intellectual property faculty, technology transfer experts, law students, and an international pool of experienced alumni located in countries across the globe.